1ggy/Tricorne/README.md

 Tricorne is a monolithic platform for the [SeeMeCNC](http://seemecnc.com) [Rostock Max](http://seemecnc.com/products/rostock-max-complete-kit) designed for mounting an [E3D](http://e3d-online.com) [v6 HotEnd](http://e3d-online.com/E3D-v6) without tools or modifications to either.

+It was designed with the intent of being easily printed.
+That being said, care was given to allow for easy manufacture on modern equipment as well.
+The intent is that

+Tricorne reduces the parts count for the platform by 50%. (...from about 24, to about 12 - depending on what you're counting...)

 ### Quick Start

 Print the following components: